LuXDAmore/generative-art/README.md

             ),
             async mounted() {

-                // Suggested way
                 try {

                     this.sketchManager = await this.$sketch(
                         // Settings of the sketch
                         {
-                            animate: true,
+                            maxPixelRatio: 3,
-                            hotkeys: false,  // <-- the only default value passed
+                            hotkeys: false,
-                            // <canvas ref="canvas" />
-                            // or you can pass a DOMCanvas element document.querySelector( 'canvas' )
+                            // or you can pass a DOMElement document.querySelector( 'canvas' )
                             canvas: this.$refs.canvas,
                         },
                         // Method for the rendering
                         this.sketch,
+                    );

+                    // Ensure every listener is discarded on-component-destoy this.$once(
+                        'hook:beforeDestroy',
+                        () => this.sketchManager.unload()
                     );

                 } catch( e ) {